stack

 If you just want to install an executable using stack, then all you have

-to do is stack install <package-name>
+to do is stack install <package-name>.

-for a complete list of commands.
+Run stack for a complete list of commands.

 How to contribute